Fernando Muslera

-Néstor Fernando Muslera Micol (/es/; born 16 June 1986) is a Uruguayan professional footballer who plays as a goalkeeper for Argentine Primera División club Estudiantes.
+Néstor Fernando Muslera Micol (/es/; born 16 June 1986) is a Uruguayan professional footballer who plays as a goalkeeper for AFA Liga Profesional de Fútbol club Estudiantes de La Plata.

-Muslera began his career at Montevideo Wanderers and Nacional, moving to Lazio in 2007 where he won the 2009 Coppa Italia final.
-In 2011, he was signed by Galatasaray for a fee of around €12 million, where he has since won honours which include eight Süper Lig titles, five Turkish Cups and six Turkish Super Cups.
+Muslera began his career at Montevideo Wanderers and Nacional, before moving to Lazio in 2007 where he won the 2009 Coppa Italia.
+In 2011, he was signed by Galatasaray for a fee of around €7 million.
+He made 551 competitive appearances for the club, winning eight Süper Lig titles, five Turkish Cups and six Turkish Super Cups.
+He left the club in 2025, joining Estudiantes in Argentina, where he won the 2025 Clausura.

-A full international from 2009 to 2022, Muslera earned over 130 caps for Uruguay.
-He played in five Copa América tournaments, winning the title in 2011, and played every minute in goal for Uruguay as the country's undisputed number one in the 2010, 2014, and 2018 FIFA World Cups, helping his nation to fourth place in the 2010 edition.
+Between 2009 to 2026, Muslera earned 137 caps for the Uruguay national team.
+He represented Uruguay at five Copa América tournaments, winning the title in 2011.
+He also represented them at five FIFA World Cups, appearing at the 2010, 2014, 2018, 2022, and 2026 editions.

+Early life

+Muslera was born in Buenos Aires, Argentina, on 16 June 1986, to Uruguayan parents working temporarily in the neighbouring country.
+He was born minutes after Argentina eliminated Uruguay from the last 16 of the 1986 FIFA World Cup and the obstetrician, unaware of his mother's nationality, recommended that she name him after Argentina's goalscorer, Pedro Pasculli.
+He was instead named after Uruguayan Fernando Morena.
+At the age of eight months, he relocated to Uruguay, but retained dual nationality.

 Club career

 Montevideo Wanderers/Nacional

-Born in Buenos Aires, Argentina, Muslera moved with his family to Montevideo where he began his professional football career with Montevideo Wanderers, having come through the club's youth system.
+Muslera began his professional football career with Montevideo Wanderers, having come through the club's youth system.
 After impressive performances for Wanderers, Uruguayan giants Nacional opted to take him on loan in 2007.
 After a display of successful performances, he began to attract attention from European clubs, and signed for Lazio in 2007.